huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 #### Conclusion:

-Waiting for that perfect day has instead turned out to be a mirage, I was rather not reaching, any sooner, no matter how long I waited, or stayed not trying hard enough to make the change.
+Waiting for that perfect day has instead turned out to be a mirage, I was rather not reaching, any sooner, no matter how long I waited or stayed not trying hard enough to make the change.

-If I were  to stay the same, not changing from my  old habits constantly and not finding a good rhythm to dance my way to Freedom, Freedom of expression through code, Freedom of association, and the Freedom to be Badass :D by often taking into accounts all of you, in the  ***Coding, Programming, Tech Community***, at large, and sharing with a whole lot of you, then the mission might turn out becoming a great omission.
+If I were  to stay the same, not changing from my  old habits constantly and not finding a good rhythm to dance my way to Freedom, Freedom of expression through code, Freedom of association, and the Freedom to be Badass :D by often taking into account all of you, in the  ***Coding, Programming, Tech Community***, at large, and sharing with a whole lot of you, then the mission might turn out to become a great omission.